 The first notice (notice 71 of 2014) provides that the existing moratorium on applications for reconnaissance permits, technical co-operation permits, exploration rights and production rights relating to shale gas in the Karoo region has been extended.
 However the existing applications, such as Falcon's, received and accepted before 1 February 2011, are excluded from the moratorium.
 The notice provides that if, in the interim, the existing applications are granted, the applicants will not be entitled to conduct hydraulic fracturing until the technical regulations have been promulgated.
-A draft of these regulations was published for comment in Notice 1032 of 2013.
+This is a reference to the draft regulations published for comment in Notice 1032 of 2013.